 We also compared loadings of cell-type specific transcripts in islet (Methods).
 The mean loadings for alpha-cell specific transcripts were significantly greater than 0, while the mean loadings for delta- and endothelial-cell specific genes were significantly less than 0 (Fig. 8B).
 These results suggest either that mice with higher metabolic index had inherited a higher proportions of alpha cells, and lower proportions of endothelial and delta cells in their pancreatic islets, that such compositional changes were induced by the HFHS diet in a heritable way, or both.
 In either case, these results support the hypothesis that alterations in islet composition drive variation in metabolic index.

 Notably, the loadings for pancreatic beta cell-type specific loadings was not significantly different from zero.
-This is not necessarily reflective of the function of the beta cells in the obese mice, but rather suggests that any variation in the number of beta cells in these mice was unrelated to obesity and insulin resistance.
+We stress that this is not necessarily reflective of the function of the beta cells in the obese mice, but rather suggests that any variation in the number of beta cells in these mice was unrelated to obesity and insulin resistance, the major contributors to metabolic index.
 This is further consistent with the islet composition traits having small loadings in the phenome score (Fig. 4).

 Heritable transcriptomic signatures translated to human disease